elenalyss/NautiVoice/README.md

 - **FastAPI backend** serving the models as an API
 - A simple **web frontend** for recording incidents and viewing predictions

 The system allows a user to report an incident through voice input.
-The audio is transcribed into text, classified into the correct **incident category** and **severity level**, and finally displayed in a dashboard-style interface.
+The audio is transcribed into text, classified into the correct **incident category** and **severity level**.

 ---

 ## Requirements
 - **Python 3.10+**
 - **pip** (Python package manager)
-- **git** (to clone repository)
 - **ffmpeg** (for audio processing – must be installed separately)
 - Recommended: use a **virtual environment** (venv/conda)